Melania Trump Wears Sleeveless, Backless Black Dress – Red-Bottom Shoes [Photos]

 [Image by Aaron P. Bernstein/Getty Images]

-Mrs. Trump gained plenty of kudos on social media for her fashion choices — as seen in the below sampling of comments about Melania’s dress from Twitter and Facebook.
+Mrs. Trump gained plenty of kudos on social media for her fashion choices — as seen in the below sampling of comments about her dress on Twitter and Facebook.
 There was also plenty of feedback about the controversy that Michelle Obama received for wearing a sleeveless dress for an official White House portrait, as reported by ABC News.

 Whereas some people loved Melania’s figure-hugging cashmere sweater and tea-length dress for the afternoon outing, others offered criticisms of Mrs. Trump’s fashion choices.
 Both praise and critiques of Melania’s dresses and other outfits can be found on social media.
-Although some social media commentators noted their belief that Mrs. Trump didn’t dress appropriately for the tour of the Japanese gardens, others felt Melania looked just fine and chose an outfit that offered both sun protection and comfort and style simultaneously.
+Although some social media commentators noted their belief that Mrs. Trump didn’t dress appropriately for the tour of the Japanese gardens, others felt that she looked just fine and chose an outfit that offered both sun protection and comfort and style simultaneously.

-Gee Rosato: “I don’t think a first lady (Lady) being the operative word should be dressing ‘hot’ or trendy.
+“I don’t think a first lady (Lady) being the operative word should be dressing ‘hot’ or trendy.
 A lady has class and [sophistication].
 Not trendy and chic.
 I personally think her outfit especially when dealing with the conservative Japanese; was inappropriate and too revealing and modern.
 Especially when taking an outing to a botanical garden that pays reverence to ancient Japanese culture and design.”

-Betsy Campbell: “Have to admit I really like this dress that Melania was wearing today!!”
+“Have to admit I really like this dress that Melania was wearing today!!”

-Schaff CM: “All the hate by liberals on ABC‘s Facebook page because of a simple dress Melania wears while hosting the PM’s wife.
+“All the hate by liberals on ABC‘s Facebook page because of a simple dress Melania wears while hosting the PM’s wife.
 Smh.”

 @MELANIATRUMP in a sleeveless dress.
 Hope the #GOP criticizes her as much as they criticized Michelle Obama in a sleeveless dress.”